Defiance (punk band): History

-In the next months, bassist Alan decided to leave the band, this by the time the first two LPs were re-issued on Punk Core Records, Kyle joined the band this time as the full-time bassist, so the band made a tour with Lower Class Brats in December with sold-out venues.
+In the next months, bassist Alan decided to leave the band.
+By this time, the first two LPs were re-issued on Punk Core Records.
+Kyle joined the band this time as the full-time bassist, so the band made a tour with Lower Class Brats in December with sold-out venues.
 On 2004 the band released Rise or Fall, touring with The Unseen to support the release.
 In 2005 the band shared the Rise or Fall Tour with the Canadian band Action, Matt parted ways the band and was replaced with Mark from Action.
 In January and February 2006 the band returned to Europe playing venues in countries like Germany, France and the UK, also taking part in the Punk & Disorderly Festival, with bands including Sham 69, Conflict, 999, The Partisans, SS-Kaliert and The Analogs.
 After 10 years, the original bass player, Kelly, returned to the band, while Corey, from a Portland band named Bloodspit Nights, briefly replaced Mark, until Brian Hopper took the second guitar place.

 In June 2008, the band toured Japan, visiting cities like Tokyo, Nagoya, Osaka and Sapporo, with bands such as Tom and Bootboys, Extinct Government, D.S.B.
 (Defiance of Shit Bastards), Futureless System among others.

 The band began work on a new album in 2008 that was finished in February 2010 and released on the label Unrest Records the following year.